Quitclaim Deed Form Template, Free Download 2026

 A newly formed LLC or business entity needs to receive real property from its owner as a capital contribution, and a quitclaim deed is the simplest vehicle for transferring the property from individual ownership to entity ownership.

 You are adding or removing a name from a property deed, such as adding a new spouse to the title after marriage or removing a deceased co-owner's name, and the transfer does not involve a sale or financing that would require title insurance and warranty protections.
-A promissory note is not involved because no consideration is being exchanged.
+A promissory note template is not involved because no consideration is being exchanged.

 What Should a Quitclaim Deed Include?